 Remember that other tick-borne diseases also can be transmitted to your pet, and the Lyme disease vaccine is not a complete solution.
 The vaccine is another step you can take to protect your pet but it does not serve as a substitute for adequate tick control measures.

-Contact the MountainView Veterinary Hospital team to learn more about Lyme disease and other vector-borne illnesses in the Rockaway or Denville, N.J., areas, or to schedule a wellness visit and consultation to discuss the Lyme vaccine for your dog.
+Contact the MountainView Veterinary Hospital team to learn more about Lyme disease and other vector-borne illnesses in the Denville, N.J., areas, or to schedule a wellness visit and consultation to discuss the Lyme vaccine for your dog.